The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/savage.md

   * In the meteors phase, Hypercharging can grant you extra potency.

     * Depending on how your group kills meteors, you may be able to gain some extra potency through either Auto Crossbow casts or Ricochet AoE by using Hypercharge.
-ACB is only viable when hitting 3 targets, while the extra Ricochet charges will always be useful (as long as one meteor is alive).
+ACB is only viable when hitting three targets, while the extra Ricochet charges will always be useful (as long as one meteor is alive).
 Meteors tend to die quickly, however, and if you’re baiting a far orb you may not have time to take full advantage of a meteors phase Hypercharge.

 ### Tactician